Stories Worth Sharing:5-Day Gen AI Intensive Course with Google

 Our project aimed to create exactly that.
 Here’s a breakdown of what the system does:

-- Knowledge Base: A list of 40 company-specific Q&A pairs.
+• Knowledge Base: A list of 40 company-specific Q&A pairs.

-embedding-001model to convert these into vector representations — the backbone for finding meaning in text. - User Input: A chat interface (built with
+• Embeddings: We used Google’s embedding-001 model to convert these into vector representations (mathematical pattern lists) — the backbone for finding meaning in text.

-ipywidgets) lets users ask questions. - Semantic Search: User queries are embedded and compared to the FAQ list using cosine similarity to find the closest match.
+• Semantic Search (Meaning-based search): User queries are converted into mathematical representations (embeddings) and compared to the FAQ list using cosine similarity (a method to measure semantic similarity) to find the closest match, even if different words are used.

-- Fallback: No good match?
+• Fallback: No good match?
 The bot politely admits it doesn’t have the info and suggests speaking to a human.

 All of this runs inside a Kaggle Notebook, using the google.generativeai library, with help from ChatGPT for brainstorming and code cleanup.